blakechi/ComVEX/models/botnet/README.md

 # BoTNet

 This is an implementation of the paper [Bottleneck Transformers for Visual Recognition](https://arxiv.org/abs/2101.11605).
-Under construction.

 ## Objects